Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Discussion of classical effects of GR

 We believe that the following point in the arguments of Ref. \cite{okunphoton} is not quite consistent.
 A stone, a photon and other particles can be characterized by their energies, momenta and other quantities for which there exist well defined operators.
 Those quantities might be measured in collisions of those particles with other particles.
-At the same time, the notions of "frequency of a photon" or "frequency of a stone" have no physical meaning.
-The terms "wave function" and "particle-wave duality" have arisen at the beginning of quantum era in efforts to explain quantum behavior in terms of classical waves but now it is clear that no such explanation exists.
-The notion of wave is purely classical; it has a physical meaning only as a way of describing systems of many particles by their average characteristics.
-In particular, such notions as frequency and wave length can be applied only to classical waves, i.e. to systems consisting of many particles.
-If a particle wave function (or rather a state vector is a better name) contains $exp[i(px-Et)/\hbar]$ then by analogy with the theory of classical waves one might say that the particle is a wave with the frequency $\omega=E/\hbar$ and the wave length $\lambda=2\pi\hbar/p$.
-However, such defined quantities $\omega$ and $\lambda$ are not real frequencies and the wave lengths measured e.g. in spectroscopic experiments.
-The term "wave function" may be misleading since in quantum theory it defines not amplitudes of waves but only amplitudes of probabilities.
-In what follows, speaking about $\omega$ and $\lambda$ we will mean only frequencies and wave lengths measured in experiments with classical waves.
+At the same time, as noted in Secs. \ref{ST} and \ref{geom} the notions of "frequency of a photon" or "frequency of a stone" have no physical meaning.
+If a particle WF (or, as noted in Sec. \ref{ST}, rather a state vector is a better name) contains $exp[i(px-Et)/\hbar]$ then by analogy with the theory of classical waves one might say that the particle is a wave with the frequency $\omega=E/\hbar$ and the wave length $\lambda=2\pi\hbar/p$.
+However, the fact that such defined quantities $\omega$ and $\lambda$ are the real frequencies and wave lengths measured e.g. in spectroscopic experiments needs to be substantiated.
+Let $\omega$ and $\lambda$ be frequencies and wave lengths measured in experiments with classical waves.
 Those quantities necessarily involve classical space and time.
 Then the relation $E=\hbar\omega$ between the energies of particles in classical waves and frequencies of those waves is only an assumption that those different quantities are related in such a way.
 This relation has been first proposed by Planck for the description of the blackbody radiation and the experimental data indicate that it is valid with a high accuracy.
+As noted in Sec. \ref{geom}, this relation takes place in Poincare invariant electrodynamics.
 However, there is no guaranty that this relation is always valid with the absolute accuracy, as the author of Ref. \cite{okunphoton} assumes.
 In spectroscopic experiments not energies and momenta of emitted photons are measured but wave lengths of the radiation obtained as a result of transitions between different energy levels.
-In particular, there is no experiment confirming that the relation $E=\hbar\omega$ is always exact, e.g. on the Earth surface and on the height $H$.
+In particular, there is no experiment confirming that the relation $E=\hbar\omega$ is always exact, e.g. on the Earth surface and on the height $h$.
 In summary, the Pound-Rebka experiment cannot be treated as a model-independent confirmation of GR.